128technology/docs/docs/config_STEP.md

         description "STEP Repository on the Conductor"
     exit
 ```
+When STEP is enabled on an existing router, it is a best practice to clear all existing sessions so the routers begin using the STEP-based routes.
+This is especially important for EoSVR configurations, to prevent traffic from being dropped.
+Use the command `delete sessions service <service-name>` or `delete sessions service <eosvr-service-name>` to clear sessions.

 When configuring STEP repositories for high availability, the above configuration must be created on both repositories.
 See [STEP Repository High Availability](config_step_ha.md) for more information.

 ### Configuring Peer Path Advertisement Settings